CodingDrugs/Dance-school-app/README.md

-I could not upload API because the file is more 25 MB.
+I could not upload API because the file is more than 25 MB.
 Therefore, ill upload soon once i found a solution for it.
 Thanks

 # Getting Started with Create React App